wongnai/eastern/README.md

 To start a job, run `eastern job path/to/file.yaml namespace image_tag`.
 The file must have the job as its only document.
 Eastern will add `image_tag` as job suffix, deploy, wait until job's completion and remove the job.

 Supplied `image_tag` is available in the template as `${IMAGE_TAG}`.

+## Roadmap

+While Eastern has been used in production at Wongnai for months, this open source release still need some works to be done before we could say that it is "1.0".

+- [ ] Setup Docker Hub build
+- [ ] Rewrite tests
+- [ ] Setup Travis
+- [ ] Plugin support
+- [ ] Migrate internal deployments to open source edition (we may have breaking changes before this point)
+- [ ] Release on PyPI
+- [ ] Setup Docker Hub tag

 ## License
 (C) 2017 Wongnai Media Co, Ltd.